thriveweb/deking-new/content/services/diy-kitset-decks.md

   See more info about our **patio roof kit** below

-  All kits come with necessary materials as well as an instructional DVD to help you put together the deck properly.
+  All kits come with necessary materials to help you put together the deck properly.
 Make sure you have all the necessary tools to build it.

   See our price guide below to get an estimated price for our 5x4 m and the 3m